SOFTS-Raw sugar extends retreat from 12-year peak while coffee climbs

 COFFEE

-* March arabica coffee KCc2 rose by 1.5% to $1.7205 per lb as the market continued to derive support from short-term supply tightness and falling exchange stocks.
+* March arabica coffee KCc2 rose by 1.3% to $1.7170 per lb as the market continued to gain support from short-term supply tightness and falling exchange stocks.

 * ICE-certified exchange stocks fell to a 24-year low of 337,915 bags on Tuesday.